Breaking the Cycle

 Curiosity feels different.
 Where judgment slams a door, curiosity leaves it cracked open.
 It asks, “What else might be true here?
 What haven’t I noticed yet?
 What if there’s another way to see this?
 What if it’s not really about me?”

-And that shift is so powerful!
+This kind of mindset shift creates lasting personal growth and connection.
 With curiosity, something in us begins to soften.
 We breathe a little easier, we notice more, we listen differently, and slowly, our wiring and perspectives begin to change.
 And when wiring and perspectives change, you begin to live life differently and these tiny shifts ripple outward into new actions and new results.
 This is how we finally step out of the loops that keep us stuck.

 Being human will always ask something of you, and I won’t say that being curious is always easy, but staying stuck in judgment takes its own kind of toll.
 The question is whether you let it keep you spinning, or whether you take it as an invitation to evolve into something new.